badphysics/markdown-cv/index_generall.md

 __Lecturer of Physics - Rochester Institute of Technology__

 Responsible for:
-  * consulting with program and course administrators and other faculty members, advisory committees.
+  * consulting with program and course adminstrators and other faculty members, advisory commitees.
   * defining learning outcomes and evaluating and validating these outcomes
   * specifying and approving learning approaches, necessary resources, etc.
-  * incorporating educational technologies to meet the learning needs of 21st century students.
+  * incorporating educational technologies to meet the learning needs of 21st centry students.
   * Reviewing and revising curriculum and participating in professional development activities.

 <!-- As a Lecturer in the Department of Physics I taught the following Courses: